 To install virtual box and the Virtual box extension pack which adds useful new features to this popular virtualisation package.

-At the time of writing this post, there seemed to be an issue with installing the virtual box extension pack via the terminal, so I needed use a work-around.
+At the time of writing this post, there seemed to be an issue with installing the virtual box extension pack via the terminal, so I needed to use a work-around.

 Download Virtual Box Extension pack 5.2.10 and manually install it.